-After the Grenfell Tower fire in June 2017 there was a focus on removing aluminium composite material (ACM) from buildings over 18 metres.
-Over time, focus broadened to take in other types of combustible cladding.
-In December 2018 the Government issued Advice Note 14 containing guidance for building owners on the steps to take to tackle non-ACM materials on the external walls of high-rise buildings.
+After the Grenfell Tower fire focus was on the removal of aluminium composite material (ACM) from buildings over 18 metres.
+Focus then broadened to take in other types of combustible cladding.
+The Government’s Advice Note 14 (December 2018) contained guidance for building owners on steps to take to tackle non-ACM materials on the external walls of high-rise buildings.
 Owners were advised to check “general fire precautions” and ensure that external wall systems were “safe”.
-This can require an intrusive inspection by a qualified individual to check the materials used and how they were installed.

-In 2019 mortgage providers began to require assurances about the safety of external wall systems as a condition of approving mortgage applications.
+In 2019 lenders began to seek assurance on the safety of external wall systems as a condition of approving mortgage applications.
 There was concern that flats in high-rise blocks wouldn’t represent good security and that owners could be liable for remediation costs.
-In some cases, surveyors acting for lenders took the view that flats in blocks without a certificate showing compliance with Advice Note 14 had a value of £0, or significantly less than the asking price.
+In some cases, surveyors acting for lenders gave flats a value of £0, or significantly less than the asking price if the block did not have a certificate showing compliance with Advice Note 14.
 An increasing number of mortgage applications were rejected; sales started to fall through.

 In response, the Royal Institution of Chartered Surveyors (RICS) led a cross-industry working group to consider best practice in the reporting and valuation of tall buildings within the secured lending arena with a view to agreeing a new standardised process.

-The EWS1 process was agreed by the industry in December 2019 – it is described as an “industry-wide valuation process which will help people buy and sell homes and re-mortgage in buildings above 18 metres (six storeys).”
+The EWS1 process was agreed by the industry in December 2019 –it’s described as an “industry-wide valuation process which will help people buy and sell homes and re-mortgage in buildings above 18 metres (six storeys).”

 What is the EWS process?

-After its introduction, flat owners seeking to sell or re-mortgage their homes found that lenders asked for an EWS1 form (PDF 884 KB).
+After its introduction, flat owners seeking to sell or re-mortgage their homes found that lenders asked for an EWS1 form.
 EWS1 forms are not a statutory requirement.
+The information gathered is used for valuation purposes.
 Lenders may refuse a mortgage application where one cannot be produced – this is a commercial decision.

-The EWS process involves a fire safety assessment by a suitably qualified professional who completes the EWS1 form.
+The EWS process involves an assessment by a suitably qualified professional who completes the EWS1 form.
 Full information is on the RICS website.

 Ongoing issues and action to address them

 Although the EWS process was devised as an industry solution to ‘unstick’ the market for flats in high-rise blocks, its implementation brought other problems to the fore.
-On 21 November the Government announced changes would be made to the application of the EWS process to help long leaseholders (see below).
+On 21 November the Government announced changes to help long leaseholders (see below).

 1. Which blocks need an EWS1 form?

-RICS’ guidance says the process applies to residential buildings in scope above 18m in height.
-Not all high-rise blocks need an EWS1 form “only those with some form of combustible cladding or combustible material on balconies.”
-RICS advises that some lower buildings may be in scope if there are specific concerns about combustible materials/balconies which represent “a clear and obvious danger to life safety”.
+RICS’ initial guidance said the process applied to residential buildings in scope above 18m in height.
+Not all high-rise blocks needed an EWS1 form “only those with some form of combustible cladding or combustible material on balconies.”
+RICS advised that some lower buildings might be in scope if there were specific concerns about combustible materials/balconies representing “a clear and obvious danger to life safety”.